wellesley-bisc195/BISC195.jl/docs/src/Lesson2/2_functions.md

 Try it out and see if you're right.

-When we call `nelly(other_arg)`, we're passing `"Huzzah"` as the argument.
+When we call `nelly(other_arg)`, we're passing the value `"Huzzah"` as the argument.
 So inside the scope of the function,
 `some_arg` is `"Huzzah"`.